Fort Hamilton

 Fort Hamilton is a United States Army installation in the southwestern corner of the New York City borough of Brooklyn, surrounded by the communities of Bay Ridge and Dyker Heights.
 It is one of several posts that are part of the region which is headquartered by the Military District of Washington.
 Its mission is to provide the New York metropolitan area with military installation support for the Army National Guard and the United States Army Reserve.
 The original fort was completed in 1831, with major additions made in the 1870s and 1900s.
-However, all defenses except about half of the original fort have been demolished or buried.
+About half of the original fort defenses remains.

 History

-On July 4, 1776, a small American battery (the Narrows Fort) on the site of today's Fort Hamilton (the east side of the Narrows) fired into one of the British men-of-war convoying troops to suppress the American Revolution.
-HMS Asia suffered damage and casualties, but opposition to the immense fleet could be little more than symbolic.
-However, this very significant event marked one of the earliest uses of the site for military purposes.
+On July 4, 1776, a small American battery (the Narrows Fort) on the site of Fort Hamilton (the east side of the Narrows) fired at HMS Asia, which was part of a British fleet convoying troops to fight in the New York and New Jersey campaign.
+Asia suffered minor damage, but such attacks on the fleet were militarily of no value, and the British soon occupied New York City after their victory at the Battle of Long Island.
+This event marked one of the earliest uses of the site for military purposes.